scalespeeder/DayZ-Asmond-Vanilla-Weapons-PC-Mod-CHERNARUS-types-and-cfgspawnabletypes-files/readme.txt

 These files & code snippets will spawn the weapons included in Asmondians "Vanilla Weapons Mod" in the DayZ Chernarus Map, mimicking their Vanilla counterparts (but not replacing them.)

-I WOULD CONSIDER THESE FILES A "STARTING POINT" TO GET THE WEAPONS SPAWNING AND ADVIDE YOU CUSTOMIZE THEM TO YOUR NEEDS.
+I WOULD CONSIDER THESE FILES A "STARTING POINT" TO GET THE WEAPONS SPAWNING AND ADVISE YOU CUSTOMIZE THEM TO YOUR NEEDS.

 types created with the help of GROK AI.